Rhyme dictionary

 The later rime tables gave a significantly more precise and systematic account of the sounds of these dictionaries by tabulating syllables by their onsets, rhyme groups, tones and other properties.
 The phonological system inferred from these books, often interpreted using the rime tables, is known as Middle Chinese, and has been the key datum for efforts to recover the sounds of early forms of Chinese.
 It incorporates most of the distinctions found in modern varieties of Chinese, as well as some that are no longer distinguished.
-It has also been used together with other evidence in the reconstruction of the Old Chinese language (1st millennium BC).
+It has also been used together with other evidence in the reconstructions of Old Chinese.